vitos1453/solana-net-core/README.md

 ## Roadmap (milestones)

-**M1 — Clean transport API.** Refactor the DPDK core to expose captured packets through a generic `PacketSink` trait (inversion of dependency), removing all application-specific coupling.
+**M1 - Clean transport API.** Refactor the DPDK core to expose captured packets through a generic `PacketSink` trait (inversion of dependency), removing all application-specific coupling.
 Result: `flow` + `leader_flow` usable as a standalone library by any consumer.

-**M2 — Documentation & examples.** Usage guide, integration example (a minimal consumer that prints captured/validated packets), and build instructions for AF_XDP and DPDK paths.
+**M2 - Documentation & examples.** Usage guide, integration example (a minimal consumer that prints captured/validated packets), and build instructions for AF_XDP and DPDK paths.

-**M3 — Technical write-up & benchmarks.** Public article documenting the architecture (hardware tail-drop, SIMD filtering, kernel-bypass capture) with reproducible benchmarks — so others in the ecosystem can learn from and build on the work.
+**M3 - Technical write-up & benchmarks.** Public article documenting the architecture (hardware tail-drop, SIMD filtering, kernel-bypass capture) with reproducible benchmarks, so others in the ecosystem can learn from and build on the work.

 ---